Health Library

 - Read food labels.
 Stay away from saturated fat and anything with partially-hydrogenated or hydrogenated fats.
 These are unhealthy fats.

-Follow these guidelines and the advice of your doctor to lower your chances of stroke.
+Follow these guidelines and the advice of your provider to lower your chances of stroke.

 References